Polyfold Regularization of Constrained Moduli Spaces: Handling isotropy: the ep-groupoid case

 on the orbit space $|X|$ is defined by $d_{|X|}(|x|) = d_X(x)$, and is well-defined by \cite[Prop.~2.7]{HWZbook} as discussed above the definition \cite[Def~7.5]{HWZbook}.

 Now we review the notion of a strong bundle over an ep-groupoid $\cX = (X, {\bf X})$; see \cite[Sec.~8.3]{HWZbook} for more detail.
 Consider a strong $M$-polyfold bundle

 over the object space $X$ of $\cX$.
-Since the source map $s$ is by definition a local sc-diffeomorphism, a $M$-polyfold structure on the fiber product ${\bf X} \tensor[_s]{\times}{_P} E$ is provided by \cite[Prop.~2.15]{HWZbook}.
+Since the source map $s$ is by definition a local sc-diffeomorphism, an $M$-polyfold structure on the fiber product ${\bf X} \tensor[_s]{\times}{_P} E$ is provided by \cite[Prop.~2.15]{HWZbook}.
 Moreover, the projection onto the first factor

 is a strong $M$-polyfold bundle.

 \begin{dfn} \cite[Def.~8.4]{HWZbook} A {\bf tame strong bundle} over an ep-groupoid $\cX = (X, {\bf X})$ is a pair $(P,\mu)$ of a tame strong bundle

 over the object $M$-polyfold $X$ and a strong bundle map